JaneliaSciComp/SAM_service/README.md

 # SAM Service

 SAM Service is a Python-based web service that utilizes FastAPI and Uvicorn to create a fast and efficient API for retrieving a Segment Anything model.
-It also uses Nginx as a reverse proxy for handling requests and improving performance.
+It also uses Nginx as a reverse proxy for handling HTTPS and improving performance.
 SAM stands for "Segment Anything Model," and the service is designed to make it easy for developers to generate an embedded image model for use with an ONNX runtime.

 ## Getting Started

-To get started with SAM Service, follow these steps:
-- NB: These steps were performed on ubuntu linux.
-Your packages/package manager commands, eg; 'apt', may vary.
+Follow the steps below to run the SAM Service.
+Please note that these steps were performed on Ubuntu linux.
+Your packages and package manager commands (e.g. `apt`) may vary.

 1. Make sure you have the cuda libraries installed.
 ```